 An homage to the wealthy overlooking Times Square

 Inspired by ‘20s-era actress/interior/decorator/it girl Elsie de Wolfe, this spacious 25th-floor venue drips with Old New York class, boasting arched golden shelves, velvety armchairs, and a team of glowing cocktail waitresses clad in short, sparkling dresses.
 Bring a date, stop ogling your server, and gaze out over the hellscape that is Times Square (from a safe distance) while you nosh on a truffled grilled cheese with caviar and sip a Vanderbilt highball: a frothy blend of bourbon, sage, citrus, and egg white.

 An upscale yakitori house from a Michelin-starred team

 This high-end yakitori lounge manned by the team behind Michelin-starred Sushi Amane serves upscale takes on the chicken skewer -- a traditional Japanese bar snack.
 Its omakase menu starts with foie gras chawanmushi and pickled vegetables, followed by 10 beak-to-tail skewers, including heart, breast, and gizzard bites.

 Lower East Side

-Sister to crowd favorite Korean spot Atoboy, Atomix looks like the inside of the starship sent to destroy the sexy scientists from Di An Di.
-Ten-course meals of flawlessly plated delicacies like sea bream with uni, and eggplant with smoked eel and fermented soybean paste are served twice nightly at the 16-seat chef’s counter.
-The subterranean space is an envelope of monochrome slate greige, perfect for plotting to redirect your enemies into the sun.
+This sleek, modern, and thoroughly upscale sister to crowd favorite Atoboy is a full-on show as dinner.
+Ten-course meals of flawlessly plated delicacies like sea bream with uni, and eggplant with smoked eel and fermented soybean paste, are served twice nightly at the 16-seat chef’s counter.
+The subterranean space is an envelope of monochrome slate greige.
 Paper cards explaining each dish and perfectly calibrated chopsticks arrive in advance of every course.